 - Distorted central vision – straight lines may appear wavy

-An ophthalmologist (eye specialist) will check your eyes and note the characteristic changes in the retina.
+To diagnose macular degeneration, an ophthalmologist will check your eyes and note the characteristic changes in the retina.

 Further (investigative) testing

-If sight deterioration - monitored by daily use of the Amsler Grid – occurs or if the ophthalmologist notices any change, a fluorescein angiogram (or equivalent procedure) is performed to further assess the macula and to see if there is a treatable form of macular degeneration.
-If any change in the Amsler grid occurs, you should see your ophthalmologist immediately.
 Fluorescein angiography is a series of photographs taken after dye has been injected into a vein.
-The photographs will show the presence of abnormal fluid in the eye and changes in the condition of the retina, and exactly where these changes occurred.
-This will determine whether treatment is indicated.
+The photographs will show the presence of abnormal fluid in the eye, changes in the condition of the retina, and exactly where these changes have occurred.

-People who have a family history of macular degeneration, or who experience any vision problems should have regular eye exams after the age of 45.
-This will enable early diagnosis of the disease and make the few treatments that are available more effective.
+People who have a family history of macular degeneration, or who experience any vision problems, should have regular eye examinations after the age of 45.

 Although macular degeneration cannot be prevented, you may be able to delay the onset or slow the progression by: